Nive0206/E-Commerce-UI-UX/README.md

-# 🛒 ECOM – E-Commerce App UI (Figma Design)
+# 🛒 E-Commerce App UI (Figma Design)

-A modern and clean E-Commerce mobile app UI designed in Figma with smooth interactions, components, and a user-friendly flow.
+A modern and clean E-Commerce mobile app UI designed in Figma with smooth interactions, components and a user-friendly flow.

 ---